 Like an Advent calendar loaded with sugary treats, the days leading up to Christmas in Portland hold an abundance of sweet memories.
 The city’s official holiday season kicks off the day after Thanksgiving with the hugely popular tree-lighting ceremony held in Pioneer Courthouse Square.
 Top notch performers like Pink Martini help lead the festivities and countdown to the moment the towering tree gets set aglow.

 High above the city, the historic Pittock Mansion creates an equally enchanting scene.
-For the 2014 exhibition, “Christmas Past, Present and Future,” more than 80 artisans and craftspeople fill the mansion’s 16 rooms with a breathtaking display of lights, trees and decorations.
+For the 2016 exhibition, “Symbols of the Season,” more than 80 artisans and craftspeople will fill the mansion’s 16 rooms with a breathtaking display of lights, trees and decorations.

 Nearby, the Oregon Zoo provides a dazzling display of twinkling cheer with its ZooLights display, featuring more than a million colored bulbs.
 (See a full list of holiday light displays, including the Portland International Raceway.)